dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/enable-column-reordering-in-the-datagrid-using-the-designer.md

 ---
-title: Enable Column Reordering in DataGridView Control Using the Designer ms.date: "03/30/2017"
+title: Enable Column Reordering in DataGridView Control Using the Designer
+description: Learn more about how to enable column reordering in the Windows Forms DataGridView control using the designer. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "DataGridView control [Windows Forms], column order"